 Using IFTDSS Landscapes in FlamMap

-Landscapes created and exported from IFTDSS currently crash FlamMap Desktop when loaded.
+Landscapes edited and downloaded from IFTDSS prior to 30 July 2025 may crash FlamMap Desktop when loaded.

 1. From ArcPro, in the Catalog pane, open the GeoTiff to be altered.